-Some of the described features might not be available for the capability that's assigned to an application
+Some of the described features might not be available for your license or for the capability that's assigned to an application vWAF features can be licensed flexibly to suit the specific requirements of various organizations.

 This documentation describes the full range of features that may be available.
-Depending on your individual configuration, some features might not be available for a specific application.
+Depending on your individual license, some features might not be available for your specific configuration.
 If you require a particular feature, you might need to assign a different capability to an application (see Assigning Capabilities).
+To be able to assign this capability, you might need to upgrade your license (see Understanding the License Model and Adding Licenses).

-Some of the described features might not be available for your user rights.
+Some of the described features might not be available for your user rights

-If you belong to the user group "zeusafm Administrator", you can access all functions.
+If you belong to the user group "stingrayaf Administrator", you can access all functions that are available for your license.
 If you belong to another user group, your user rights may be restricted.

-NOTE: This documentation describes the full scope of features that are available for users of the user group "zeusafm Administrator".
+NOTE: This documentation describes the full scope of features that are available for users of the user group "stingrayaf Administrator".
 Depending on your own user group, some features might not be available to you, or you might only be able to view particular data but might not be able to change it.